145 Squadron, Republic of Singapore Air Force: New role

 The twenty aircraft of the squadron are upgraded versions of the F-16D Block 52, hence known as the Block 52+ or F-16D+, are equipped with state-of-the-art Conformal Fuel Tanks, an enhanced radar with greater detection range and improved mapping capabilities, and an improved targeting pod, this enables the squadron to conduct precision day and night operations at a greater combat range and duration.
 This made it a unique squadron within the RSAF as all its aircraft are tandem seaters and every mission is flown with a Pilot and Weapon System Officer (WSO), until the arrival of the F-15SG Eagles with 142 and 149 Squadrons.

 Information

-The tail is adorned with a toned down squadron logo in the center of the tail with the serial number on the base.
+The tail is adorned with a toned down squadron logo in the center of the tail with the serial number on the base and a blue checkered tailband.
 It is the only fighter squadron which chose an insect as its mascot.

 Achievements

-The squadron clinched the Best Fighter Squadron award in the following years: 1998, 2000, 2012 and 2014.
+The squadron has won the Best Fighter Squadron award in the following years: 1998, 2000, 2012, 2014, and 2026.